Electronic Payment Authorization (EPA)

 4.2 ACH Direct Email Notifications

-Once the EPA service is activated, you will receive event triggered email notifications.
+Once the EPA service is activated, users will receive event triggered email notifications.
 Each notification type is assigned a number, making it easy for you to identify the type of notification and any action that may be required.
+Email notifications can be suppressed per users desired.

 - From the ACH Direct Main Menu, click EPA, and then click Authorizations.